killertofus/awesome/readme.md

 # pop-os version

+note that lsd is not in the mint repos yet and is a third party install

+git clone  -b pop-os https://github.com/killertofus/awesome/

+cd awesome

+read dwml script

+read dwmlrmvpkgs.sh

-git clone -b pop-os https://github.com/killertofus/awesome/ cd awesome read dwml script then read pwmlrmvpkgs and remove anything you want to keep in pwmlrmvpkgs and remove any packages you don't want in
+remove anything you want to keep in dwmlrmvpkgs

-dwmlpkgs.txt then ./dwml.sh
+remove any packages you don't want in dwmlpkgs.txt then ./dwml.sh

-don't run pwmlrmvpkgs.sh after you run it the first time it will break

-then reboot
+reboot